-Some driving situations, however, may require the transmission to be temporarily disabled from shifting into overdrive gear, such as when towing a car or trailer, driving in rolling hill country or driving into a strong headwind where the transmission will repeatedly shift up and down causing annoyance and reduced fuel economy.
+Some driving situations, however, may require the transmission to be temporarily disabled from shifting into overdrive gear, such as when towing a car or trailer, driving in rolling hill country, or driving into a strong headwind where the transmission will repeatedly shift up and down causing annoyance and reduced fuel economy.

-See your chassis manual for further information on this switch.
+See the chassis manual in your InfoCase for further information on this switch.